 I don't know about you, but I LOVE getting a personal, hand-written card or letter in the mail.

-Throughout 52 Weeks of Mail, we are asking everyone to commit
+Throughout 52 Weeks of Mail, we are asking everyone to commit to sending

 just ONE card or letter each week.